swiss/e-collecting-hackathon/README.md

 ## Mentors

-You will find physical lists of the mentors with their respective skills (tools, E-ID, cryptography, accessibility, etc.)  and perspectives (municipalities, cantons, Federal Chancellery, etc.)
+You will find physical documents listing the mentors with their respective skills (tools, E-ID, cryptography, accessibility, etc.) and perspectives (municipalities, cantons, Federal Chancellery, etc.) at the hackathon.

 ## Contributing